Cekavis/SIBR_StopThePop_OpenXR/README.md

 **Note**: The current release is for *Windows 10* only.
 Please not that Visual Studio with c++20 standard is required to compile.
 We are planning a Linux release soon.

-#### Binary distribution

-The easiest way to use SIBR is to download the binary distribution.
-All steps described below, including all preprocessing for your datasets will work using this code.

-Download the distribution from the page: https://sibr.gitlabpages.inria.fr/download.html (Core, 57Mb); unzip the file and rename the directory "install".

 #### Install requirements

 - [**Visual Studio 2019**](https://visualstudio.microsoft.com/fr/downloads/)